 Root-to-Stalk Cooking: The Art of Using the Whole Vegetable

-Recipes that make use of the parts of vegetables that typically get thrown away, with tips for making the most of seasonal ingredients.
+This compendium of creative recipes make use of the parts of vegetables that typically get thrown away, and gives new ideas for making the most of seasonal ingredients.

 Book Trailer Here’s a quick video on what the book is about.

 What they’re saying about Root to Stalk Cooking

 Food&Wine Best of the Best Vol. 17

 Included in Food&Wine magazine’s cookbook featuring the 25 Best Cookbooks of 2014.

 “August’s Best Food and Drink Releases: It’s not very often a cookbook fundamentally changes the way I approach food, but Tara Duggan’s Root-to-Stalk Cooking did just that.”